kcm2/ab/references/angelbeatshd.rst

 * Kanade adds that the line to Matsushita's udon stand is causing a problem and for the SSS to do something about it.
 * Everyone queueing and eating loves the udon.
 Ooyama asks for some help.
 * **Cut to** the gym where Iwasawa and Hisako are listening to the bands, feeling that nothing is really catching their attention.
-* They are about to go get something to eat but a girl is about to peform a drum solo.
+* They are about to go get something to eat but a girl is about to perform a drum solo.
 It catches their attention and Iwasawa and Hisako go on stage and join in.
 * **Cut to** the beauty contest is starting.
-Yuri and Shiina go out on stage to see.. only 10 audience members.
+Yuri and Shiina go out on stage to see... only 10 audience members.
 * Yusa says that all of the student are queueing for Matsushita's udon.
 They hear Iwasawa and Hisako playing and they go to see leaving no one left in the audience.
 * Those at the udon stall notice they have underestimated the udon's power, and Matsushita announces there are only 10 bowls left.